boscore/eosio.contracts/contracts/bos.burn/README.md

 Multisig to upgrade the system contract

 ```
-# burnbosooooo is a common acount
+# burnbos4unac is a common acount

 CONTRACTS_FOLDER='./bos.contract-prebuild'
 cd ${CONTRACTS_FOLDER}